 Keeping your job

-An IVA can be a better alternative to declaring bankruptcy, in the case that bankruptcy would cause a major threat to your job security.
-Some professions cannot be performed by those who are declared bankrupt, and certain professional organisations will not have members who are bankrupt, or have declared bankruptcy in the past.
+An IVA can be a better alternative to declaring bankruptcy if bankruptcy would cause a major threat to your job security.
+Some professions cannot be performed by those who are declared bankrupt, and certain professional organisations will not have members who are bankrupt or have declared bankruptcy in the past.
 For example, you are unlikely to be able to work as an accountant if you have ever declared bankruptcy, and the Institute of Chartered Accounts in England and Wales would not allow you to be a member of their organisation.
 If you are a practising chartered accountant, this would, in turn, have detrimental implications for your ability to practice.
-Similarly, those in law enforcement, including the police, as well as legal professionals such as solicitors and barristers may find that bankruptcy would compromise their professional role and may lead to redundancy; in these cases, IVAs could be a suitable option for consolidating and repaying debts.
+Similarly, those in law enforcement, including the police and legal professionals such as solicitors and barristers, may find that bankruptcy would compromise their professional role and may lead to redundancy; in these cases, IVAs could be a suitable option for consolidating and repaying debts.

 Keeping your home

-Those who feature on the bankruptcy register can also find it difficult to be approved as rental tenants by private landlords, or may be asked to provide details of a guarantor who will cover the cost of rent if you are unable to do so.
-An IVA can be a better option in terms of securing your home, whether you’re a renter or a homeowner.
-However, it’s important to check the terms of your mortgage and/or tenancy agreement, before you decide whether an IVA is appropriate for you.
+Those who feature on the bankruptcy register can also find it difficult to be approved as rental tenants by private landlords or may be asked to provide details of a guarantor who will cover the cost of rent if you are unable to do so.
+Therefore, an IVA can be a better option for securing your home, whether you’re a renter or a homeowner.
+However, it’s important to check the terms of your mortgage and/or tenancy agreement before you decide whether an IVA is appropriate for you.

-Although an Individual Voluntary Agreement offers an opportunity to begin to get on top of debts, and can be a positive step forward in taking control of your finances, there are a number of disadvantages associated with taking out an IVA, so it’s not a decision to be taken lightly.
+Although an Individual Voluntary Agreement offers an opportunity to begin to get on top of debts and can be a positive step forward in taking control of your finances, there are several disadvantages associated with taking out an IVA, so it’s not a decision to be taken lightly.

 Can cost more than bankruptcy